jnozzi/cocoadev.com/markdown/ComponentDevelopment.md

 To answer you question about unit testing:

 I really feel that this topic isn�t the proper place to talk about a subject that deserves more attention.
 I�m using the term unit testing loosely.
 Check out the links below if the term is foreign to you.
-Notice that the topic posted here (General/UnitTesting) mentions that unit testing is difficult to apply to UI elements.
+Notice that the topic posted here (UnitTesting) mentions that unit testing is difficult to apply to UI elements.
 I�m not trying to tackle this issue here, but I do feel my article does lay the foundation for the possibility to incorporate a flexible framework to test interface components properly.
-The lightweight target �General/CustomInterfaceElementTest� is a nice support structure for testing single UI elements independently.
-Working with an isolated General/NSView subclass forces you think smart (yes I do believe it�s possible to think dumb).
-Using a lightweight target within a project to develop an General/NSView subclass allows you to keep your source local and easily accessible to multiple targets.
-General/FixAndContinue only adds to this equation (I�m sure the coolness factor will wear off, but it�s still a useful feature for getting the graphics right).
+The lightweight target �CustomInterfaceElementTest� is a nice support structure for testing single UI elements independently.
+Working with an isolated NSView subclass forces you think smart (yes I do believe it�s possible to think dumb).
+Using a lightweight target within a project to develop an NSView subclass allows you to keep your source local and easily accessible to multiple targets.
+FixAndContinue only adds to this equation (I�m sure the coolness factor will wear off, but it�s still a useful feature for getting the graphics right).

 I feel that�